frankied003/DigiBot/README.md

 Tests Folder - This is what file I run to run the entire code: new_test.py is the main file to run.

 Utilities Folder - This is where all the logs and debugging happens to make speed up problem solving.

+To Run:
+I simply navigate to the folder where the new_test.py file is and type into the terminal

+  py.test -s -v new_test.py